agrc/gis.utah.gov/data/aerial-photography/imagery-problems/index.md

 #### Striping or Artifacts

 **Compression**: The imagery is compressed from its native TIFF format to a JPEG in TIFF compression utilizing the YCbCr color space.
 The TIFF 6.0 format is widely implemented however some older software versions and even some new ones do not have the capability to utilize this format.
-This can cause images to be improperly displayed with <a href="{% link downloads/TIFF6_Stripes.png %}">stripes</a> or <a href="{% link downloads/TIFF6_Stripes2.png %}">other artifacts</a>.
+This can cause images to be improperly displayed with [stripes]({% link images/TIFF6_Stripes.png %}) or [other artifacts]({% link images/TIFF6_Stripes2.png %}).

 #### Solutions

-- Download the free image viewer<a href="http://www.irfanview.com/"> IrfanViewServer</a> and save the image to a `jpg` format.
+- Download the free image viewer [IrfanViewServer](http://www.irfanview.com) and save the image to a `jpg` format.
-- Download the free <a href="http://fwtools.maptools.org/" target="_blank" rel="noopener">FWTools</a> toolkit and decompress the TIFF. (_see FWTools example 2 below_)
+- Download the free [FWTools](http://fwtools.maptools.org) toolkit and decompress the TIFF. (_see FWTools example 2 below_)

 ##### FWTools